What is featured snippet / position zero and why should you optimize your website to get included?

 How to optimize your website for Google’s featured snippet?

-The synergy of the all previous factors generates the effective solution.
+The synergy of all previous factors generates an effective solution.
 A Human as one of the laziest creatures adores quick solutions!

 Such characteristics make featured snippet an ideal tool for improving the traffic of a growing website.
 So how to earn the position zero?

 - Concentrate only on a handful of keywords, that perfectly complement each other and provide truly “organic” content.

 - Build well-structured pages, divided into short sections (paragraphs), which will represent ready-to-use decisions to the query.
 Furthermore, it will have direct influence considering that featured snippet is formulated from the page content in comparison with simple snippets, that have two alternative way (from the content or the description of the page).

 - It’s important to note that the featured snippet could be displayed in search engine result as a numbered or bulleted list as well.
 So you could construct the part of your page, for instance, its conclusion as a list of step-by-step actions, which will lead the person to the expected result.